Jingle Bells / U Can't Touch This: Music videos

-The video shows a shortened version of the events of Popcorn.

 "Jingle Bells"

 The video starts with the Crazy Frog playing in the snow with the bounty hunter robot from previous clips (in some clips, Crazy Frog's genitals are censored).
 It then shows flashbacks from clips of "Axel F," the Hall of Mirrors video, and the Crazy DJ clip, then more of the "Axel F" clip.
 The flashbacks end, and the bounty hunter robot begins to throw a snowball at the frog.
 But instead he kisses the bounty hunter robot, and his lips get stuck to him, until the robot pulls him off.
 They then make snow angels and a message reads "Have a ding dong Christmas, everyone!"